 MPH Core Courses

-MBA/MPH GH candidates will be required to successfully complete (B– or better) the following MPH core courses in the School of Public Health and must earn a 3.0 cumulative grade point average at the School of Public Health.
+MBA/MPH GHM candidates will be required to successfully complete (B– or better) MPH core courses in the School of Public Health and must earn a 3.0 cumulative grade point average at the School of Public Health.

 - SPH EP 713 Introduction to Epidemiology (3 cr)

 - SPH EH 717 Introduction to Environmental Health (3 cr)

 - SPH LW 751 Public Health Law (4 cr) or SPH LW 719 Essentials of Public Health Law (3 cr)

 - SPH GH 720 Social and Behavioral Science for Global Public Health (4 cr)

 Due to overlapping coursework, two MPH core course requirements for the MPH degree (the biostatistics core course and the health policy and management core course) are satisfied through Questrom School of Business coursework.